Key Facts

 When to Use

-- •Verifying manual matrix calculations to ensure accuracy in research or academic projects.
+- •Verifying manual linear algebra calculations for homework or academic study.

 How It Works

-- •Select the desired mathematical operation from the dropdown menu, such as inverse, transpose, or multiplication.
+- •Select the desired mathematical operation from the dropdown menu and adjust the decimal precision or scalar value if required.

 Use Cases